 But this isn’t all theoretical — there are numerous practical ways to ensure your algorithms blossom.
 Firstly, by giving your AI new data and replacing old data.
-If the same information is continually fed in, the algorithm will eventually stop learning and improving.
+The algorithm will eventually stop learning and improving if the same information is continually fed in.
 Cleaner, more accurate data leads to better results too; as do new data processing techniques and statistical models.
 Filters are important too: the kind that detect language, personal information, preferences; as well as industry-specific filters — among many other criteria.

 Basically, the more specific you are about the kind of output you want from your AI, and the more effort you put into it, the better it’ll become.

 As you’ve probably gathered, creating a reliable and effective machine learning algorithm is no simple feat — even for tech companies employing data scientists.
-And if you do have data scientists working for you, you’ll surely want them to be working on bigger proprietary stuff — particularly when you can easily outsource moderation work?
+And if you have data scientists working for you, you’ll surely want them to work on bigger proprietary stuff — particularly when you can easily outsource moderation work?

 AI is Content Moderation’s New Best Friend

-At Besedo, we’re all about content moderation, which at its very core involves understanding how our clients build trust and credibility across their businesses — something that is crucial for online marketplaces, dating sites and shared services.
+At Besedo, we’re all about content moderation, which at its core involves understanding how our clients build trust and credibility across their businesses — crucial for online marketplaces, dating sites and shared services.